RobTillaart/I2C_EEPROM/README.md

 ### Constructor

 - **I2C_eeprom(uint8_t deviceAddress, TwoWire \*wire = &Wire)** constructor,
 optional Wire interface.
-The default deviceSize == I2C_DEVICESIZE_24LC256 (32KB),
-which is the most often used I2C_EEPROM size.
+The deviceSize == I2C_DEVICESIZE_24LC256 (32KB) is used as it is the most often used I2C_EEPROM size.
 Be aware that if you use other sized EEPROMs you have to use the next constructor, and name the deviceSize explicitly, otherwise errors might occur.
 - **I2C_eeprom(uint8_t deviceAddress, uint32_t deviceSize, TwoWire \*wire = &Wire)**